Study Day: Mid-Level Healthcare Professions

 Afternoon: Presentation of three research projects

 - 2:30 p.m. – 3:15 p.m.
-Mathieu Azcué – Midwife teacher, Hospices Civils de Lyon, Claude Bernard University Lyon 1, and sociologist, Max Weber Center, Lyon: Gendered social movements in intermediate healthcare professions through the lens of gender and biomedicine.
+Mathieu Azcué – Midwife and instructor, Hospices Civils de Lyon, Claude Bernard Lyon 1 University, and sociologist, Max Weber Center, Lyon: Gendered social movements in intermediate healthcare professions through the lens of gender and biomedicine.

-- 3:15 p.m. – 4 p.m.
-Diane Grober-Traviesas – Lecturer in the Department of Education and Training Sciences, Lille: University education and professionalization of nursing training in France: challenges, abuses, and prospects for trainers in 2024.
+- 3:15 p.m. – 4:00 p.m.
+Diane Grober-Traviesas – Professor in the Department of Education and Training Sciences, Lille: The Shift Toward University-Based and Professionalized Nursing Education in France: Challenges, Pitfalls, and Prospects for Educators in 2024.

-s (Sciences Po/CNRS) and Interdisciplinary Laboratory for the Evaluation of Public Policies: Designing and organizing outpatient care for cardiovascular diseases: professional and organizational challenges. - 5:00–5:30 p.m.: Conclusion by Élodie Couren and Jérémy Rollin, followed by group discussion
+Sciences Po / CNRS) and Interdisciplinary Laboratory for the Evaluation of Public Policies: Designing and Organizing Outpatient Care for Cardiovascular Diseases: Professional and Organizational Challenges. - 5:00–5:30 p.m.: Closing remarks by Élodie Couren and Jérémy Rollin, followed by a group discussion

-Please note that this Study Day will be followed by a "Health and Society Forum" organized at the Faculty of Medicine, historic building, starting at 6:30 p.m., hosted by Cécile Fournier and Marianne Woollven, focusing on issues of autonomy and division of labor in healthcare, which will open the discussion to a wide audience.
+Please note that this Study Day will be followed by a “Health and Society Forum” held at the School of Medicine (historic building) starting at 6:30 p.m., moderated by Cécile Fournier and Marianne Woollven, focusing on issues of autonomy and the division of labor in healthcare, which will open the discussion to a broad audience.